AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: The consistency rules will be updated as the
           models for volatile variables and integrity levels are defined.
+          To be completed in the Milestone 3 version of this document.

-.. todo: Consider whether it should be possible to refine null abstract state onto hidden state.
+.. todo:: Consider whether it should be possible to refine null abstract state onto hidden state.
           *Rationale: this would allow the modeling of programs that - for example - use caches to improve performance.*
+          To be completed in the Milestone 3 version of this document.

 .. todo:: Consider whether it should be possible to refine abstract onto hidden state without any restrictions,
           although the refinement would be checked and potential issues flagged up to the user.

           **Rationale:** there are a number of different possible models of mapping abstract to concrete state - especially when volatile state is being used - and it might be useful to provide greater flexibility to the user.
 In addition, if a facility is provided to allow users to step outside of the language when refining depends, for example, then it may be necessary to relax the abstraction model as well as relaxing the language feature of direct relevance.*

+          To be completed in the Milestone 3 version of this document.

 Language Definition
 ^^^^^^^^^^^^^^^^^^^